 Click OK to add a new item to the list of package sources.

-Click Save to apply the modifications and let dotCover choose where to save them, or save the modifications to a specific settings layer using the Save To list.
-For more information, see managing and sharing dotcover settings.
+Click Save in the Options dialog to apply the modifications and let dotCover choose where to save them, or save the modifications to a specific settings layer using the Save To list.
+For more information, see Manage and Share dotCover Settings.